 chopped fresh chives or parsley to garnish

 Melt the butter in a large heavy pan and add the onions.
-Cover and leave to sweat over a low heat 5-10 minutes.
+Cover and leave to sweat over low heat for 5-10 minutes.
 Add the potatoes.
-Season well, cover and cook over a low heat for about ten minutes.
-Add the stock, ham bone and herbs.
+Season well, cover, and cook over low heat for about ten minutes.
+Add the stock, ham bone, and herbs.
 Bring to a boil, reduce heat, and simmer for 20-30 minutes until the vegetables are tender.
 Remove from the heat and let cool slightly.
 Remove the ham bone and the herbs.
 Sieve or puree the soup in a food processor.
 Put back in the pan and add the ham pieces and the milk.
 Reheat and adjust the seasoning.
 Add more milk if the soup seems too thick.
 Before serving, add the cream.
 Serve hot, sprinkled with chopped chives or parsley.
 Serves 6-8.

 1 1/2 cups plain flour

 2 tablespoons sugar

 1/2 teaspoon freshly grated nutmeg

 1 cup cold unsalted butter, cut into small pieces